mlz-ictrl/nicos/doc/source/setups.rst

    measured data.
 These devices must be defined somewhere in a ``devices`` dictionary.

-   A 'data sink' could work as a data storage device, writing the measured data in a special format, which could be read by the data analysis software.
+   A 'data sink' can work as a data storage device, writing the measured data in a special format, read by data analysis software.

    The other type of data sink is the support to transport the measured data to the different components of NICOS to display the data of the measurement.